Back to menu

 MALARIA

 The late 19th and early 20th century formed an important period for Gregoriopolis, modern Ostia Antica, with its borgo and rocca.
 In 1765, 156 people were living in the borgo, mostly working in the salt pans.
-But then the waterway near Portus was reopened and the people moved to Fiumicino, glad to leave the malaria-infested marshes of Ostia.
-In the early nineteenth century the only people living in the borgo were prisoners, put to work in the excavations.
+But then the waterway near Portus was reopened and the people moved to nearby Fiumicino, glad to leave the malaria-infested marshes of Ostia.
+In the early nineteenth century the people living in the borgo were for the most part prisoners, put to work in the excavations.
 But excavations only took place during the winter, not the dangerous summer, when only people who had become immune stayed behind.

 Supported by king Umberto I the immigrants started draining the marshes by pumping the water to the sea through channels, the "bonifica".
 Before the work was finished, twenty percent fell victim to the malaria.
 In 1904 the area was much safer, and in 1911 3600 people lived in and near the borgo.
 From 1912 there was a bus service between Rome and the new seaside resort Lido di Ostia, three kilometres from Ostia Antica.
 The construction of a railroad was begun during the First World War - Austrian prisoners of war were used as labourers.
 The track included a station in Ostia Antica, and was inaugurated by Mussolini in 1925.